wyyccc/NER---bert-bilstm-crf/README.md

 ********data processing improved & evaluation debuged********

 evaluation function had bugs, there was an error in judging continuous entities.
-It was solve in v5.
+It was solved in v5.

 | version | model | train | other | f1 | comment |
 |:--------:|:-----------:|:-----------:|:-----------:|:-----------:|:-------:|